Growing Osmanthus heterophyllus (False Holly): A Comprehensive Guide

 Type: Broadleaf Evergreen Shrub

-Location: Full Sun / Part Shade
+Location: Full Sun / Partial Shade

 Seasonal Interest: Year-Round Foliage, Late Summer / Autumn Flowers